-Maintained their certification to one or more independent, third-party standards (Forest Stewardship Council (FSC) and/or Sustainable Forestry Initiative® (SFI) Standard).
-If a certification audit has revealed any observations or nonconformances, they have been minor and quickly corrected by the landowner.
-Panel members have had the opportunity to observe the landowners' certification audits and review certification audit reports.
+- Maintained their certification to one or more independent, third-party standards (Forest Stewardship Council and/or Sustainable Forestry Initiative® (SFI) Standard).
+If a certification audit has revealed any observations or non-conformances, they have been minor and quickly corrected by the landowner.
+Panel members have had the opportunity to observe the landowners' certification audits and review certification audit reports. - Management plans prepared by Maine licensed foresters.

-Utilize Maine licensed foresters to prepare management plans.
 Foresters oversee all timber harvesting and other forest management operations.

-- Policies and procedures that exceed State regulatory requirements regarding timber harvesting operations in riparian areas.
-All participating landowners effectively implement State Best Management Practices for protecting water quality. - Policies and procedures are in place to address other forest resources and values, such as wildlife habitat and aesthetics.
+- Policies and procedures in place that exceed state regulatory requirements regarding timber harvesting operations in riparian areas.
+All participating landowners effectively implement state Best Management Practices for protecting water quality. - Policies and procedures in place to address other forest resources and values, such as wildlife habitat and aesthetics.